-The riving knife is a very important component.
+The riving knife is a very important component and comes factory fitted and correctly aligned and adjusted.
 The riving knife prevents the work from chattering and/or binding as it passes through the blade.
 Inspect the riving knife at regular intervals and if it is worn or damaged have it replaced with an original replacement part, fitted by a competent technician.